 The measure tracks changes in the participation rates for services and a reduction in the number of contacts with participants.
-As people become self-reliant, they reduce their need for the Department's benefit programs.
+As people become self-reliant, they reduce their needs for the Department's benefit programs.

-The performance measure is a composite of service indicators for IDHW participants including:
+The performance measure is a composite of service indicators for Department participants including:

-- Graduation from the Infant Toddler Program; - Improvement in Children and Adolescent Functional Assessment Scale (CAFAS) Scores (This is an indication of children improving or graduating out of Department programs); - Successful completion of substance abuse treatment program; - Amount of current child support collected vs. current child support owed;

-- The "all family" work participation rate for people receiving cash assistance through the Temporary Assistance for Families in Idaho (TAFI) program.
+- Graduation from the Infant Toddler Program; - Improvement in Children and Adolescent Functional Assessment Scale (CAFAS) Scores (this is an indication of children improving or graduating out of Department programs); - Successful completion of substance abuse treatment programs; - Amount of current child support collected vs. current child support owed; - The "all family" work participation rate for people receiving cash assistance through the Temporary Assistance for Families in Idaho (TAFI) program.
 People receiving TAFI are required to participate in work-related activities, such as job training, that will help them become employed.
-Many TAFI participant families are single-parent households. - Idahoans using Food Stamp benefits (100% of Food Stamp benefits is federal money.
-The use of Food Stamp benefits by Idahoans frees up financial resources for other necessities such as transportation or housing); - Annual caseloads resulting from people who exit Department programs because they no longer need support for medical care, food, or cash assistance (Department clients enrolled in Food Stamps, Medicaid, TAFI, in a State Fiscal year that do not enroll in those services the following State Fiscal Year).
+Many TAFI participant families are single-parent households.

+- Idahoans using Food Stamp benefits (100% of Food Stamp benefits is federal money.
+The use of Food Stamp benefits by Idahoans frees up financial resources for other necessities such as transportation or housing); - Annual caseloads resulting from people who exit Department programs because they no longer need support for medical care, food, or cash assistance.
+This is measured by tracking the percentage of clients enrolled in Food Stamps, Medicaid, TAFI, in a state fiscal year who do not enroll in those services the following fiscal year.